malaria-atlas-project/generic-mbg/README.rst

   ``invlogit``.
 The generic mbg package provides a multithreaded, shape-preserving invlogit function that should be used in place of PyMC's.

-  If the module has any non-covariate columns, ``postproc`` must be a function that has one of two
-  behaviors:

-  1. If called with a standard Gaussian realization as its lone positional argument, it should automatically apply default values for the non-covariate columns.
+  The function should take keyword arguments corresponding to the module's ``f_labels``.

-  2. If it is called with the non-covariate columns as keyword arguments, it should return a version of itself that is closed on these values as defaults.
-For example, for MBGWorld, ``postproc`` would accept ``lo_age`` and ``up_age`` values as input and return a closure.
+* ``validate_postproc`` : A function called with the non-covariate columns as keyword arguments.
+  It should return a version of map_postproc that is closed on these values as defaults.
+For example, for MBGWorld, ``postproc`` would accept ``lo_age`` and ``up_age`` values as input and return a closure that accepts a single random field, ``eps_p_f``, as a keyword argument.
 The latter would take Gaussian realizations, pass them through the inverse-logit function, and multiply age-correction factors as needed.

-  Behavior 1 is used for prior realization and map generation, and behavior 2 is used to generate samples for predictive validation.

 The following attributes are optional: